The new pulse-pounding thriller from the 2010 winner of the CWA Steel Dagger Award.

 Simon Conway is a former British Army officer and international aid worker.
 He has cleared landmines and the other debris of war across the world.
 As Co-Chair of the Cluster Munition Coalition he successfully campaigned to achieve an international ban on cluster bombs.

-He is currently working as Director of Capability for The HALO Trust, coordinating the charity's response to the urbanisation of warfare and growing use of improvised explosive devices.
+He is a director at The HALO Trust, coordinating the charity's response to the urbanisation of warfare and growing use of improvised explosive devices.

 He lives in Glasgow with his wife the journalist and broadcaster Sarah Smith.
 He has two daughters.